rahimklaber/dhtKt/README.md

 2. Grpc doesn't support null, use Defaultvalue as null?
 3. Concurrent modification exception when spamming put request
 4. leaving and then rejoining the DHT fucks up in the beginning.
 Everything is fine after a few seconds.
+5. `FingerTable.maxBefore` does not take the ring into account.
+6. Grpc requests don't work when too much data is sent? particularly when I try to do a list request with like a few t thousand keys.
+I can and probably should use streaming for a lot of data.